ds5110/Facial-Landmarks-Exploration/docs/scale.md

 ### Conclusion and Future Work

-In this project, we analyzed various scaling and rotation methods for facial landmarks, comparing the original method with three alternatives: MDS, Standardization, and Normalization by Bounding Box.
+In this section, we analyzed various scaling and rotation methods for facial landmarks, comparing the original method with three alternatives: MDS, Standardization, and Normalization by Bounding Box.
 The MDS method was found to be unsuitable, as was Standardization due to its use of the mean as the zero point.
 The other methods yielded similar results, making it challenging to determine the most effective approach.

-Our work contributes to the understanding of the impact of different scaling techniques on facial landmarks, laying the foundation for future research.
-Future work could include applying these methods to additional studies, exploring new scaling techniques, and developing quantitative evaluation metrics to assess alignment and representation.
-These findings can ultimately benefit facial recognition, emotion detection, and computer vision applications.